ispras/keystone_plugin/kong/plugins/README.md

 return responses.send(ERROR, "tenant with this name exists")
 ~~~

-Here is used "**send**" method, first argument is the code of the response, the type is number, second is the body of the response, that encodes in JSON format automatically, the type should be string or lua-table.
-Also it could reseve the third argument with response headers, the type is lua-table.
-As a result it returns ngx.exit command from  [lua-nginx-module API](https://github.com/openresty/lua-nginx-module) with code, body and headers, that it has recived.
+"**send**" method is used here, first argument is the code of the response, the type is number, second is the body of the response, that encodes in JSON format automatically, the type should be string or lua-table.
+Also it could receive the third argument with response headers, the type is lua-table.
+As a result it returns ngx.exit command from  [lua-nginx-module API](https://github.com/openresty/lua-nginx-module) with code, body and headers, that it had received.

-The other type of using this module is:
+The other way of using this module is:

 ~~~lua
 return responses.send_HTTP_OK(body, get_headers())